To download, click here.

 Rarely do we pause to consider the origins of the produce that occupies our refrigerators, pantries, and plates.
 Out of sight and out of mind for most of us, at least 1 million farmworkers (estimates vary) in the US harvest tomatoes, strawberries, melons, oranges, and more.
 These workers endure strenuous working conditions, low pay, long hours, and all-too-frequent abuse, mistreatment, and exposure to chemical and other hazards.

 In Florida’s tomato fields, a group of farmworkers came together to improve their working conditions.
 They formed the Coalition of Immokalee Workers and won industry agreements to the Fair Food Program, a partnership of farmers, farmworkers, and retail food companies that ensure humane wages and working conditions at participating farms.
 In her new book, I Am Not a Tractor!
 How Florida Farmworkers Took on the Fast Food Giants and Won, Susan Marquis tells the story of the Coalition and draws implications for other industries.
-Join us for a discussion of the book, the Fair Food Program, and the potential for worker-driven social responsibility strategies to improve job quality throughout the nation and world.
+This event featured a discussion of the book, the Fair Food Program, and the potential for worker-driven social responsibility strategies to improve job quality throughout the nation and world.

 Susan L. Marquis is dean of the Frederick S. Pardee RAND Graduate School and is RAND’s vice president for Innovation.
 She is the author of Unconventional Warfare: Rebuilding U.S. Special Operations Forces (1997).
 Her latest book is I Am Not a Tractor!
 How Florida Farmworkers Took on the Fast Food Giants and Won, published by Cornell University Press in December 2017.
 Susan teaches and researches on organizational culture in government institutions and innovative solutions to persistent and complex public policy problems.
 Prior to joining RAND, she served as operational vice president of LMI, a not-for-profit government consulting firm.
 From 1997 to 2002, Susan was with the Office of the Chief of Naval Operations, first as Deputy Director, Assessment Division, and then as Assistant Deputy Chief of Naval Operations.
 She currently serves as the chair of the Woodrow Wilson School Advisory Council, Princeton University; was a visiting fellow at the University of Cambridge; and is a non-resident senior fellow at the Fox Leadership Institution, University of Pennsylvania.
 She is a member of the Council on Foreign Relations and the Pacific Council on International Policy and a founding member of the Board of Directors of Economics of National Security Association.